Mason-Baloun/Mason-Baloun/README.md

 ## 💡 About Me

 I'm a **Computer Science student at UW-Madison** on a mission to push technological boundaries.
-My passion lives at the intersection of **systems development**, **artificial intelligence**, and **AR/VR development**.
-When I'm not diving into code, you'll find me exploring cutting-edge VR innovations and experimenting with emerging technologies.
+My passion lives at the intersection of **artificial intelligence** and **AR/VR development**.
+When I'm not diving into code, you'll find me exploring cutting-edge VR innovations and software.

 > "The best way to predict the future is to invent it." — Alan Kay